nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 2. Create `nx.json`, containing all the necessary configuration for Nx.
 3. Set up [Nx Cloud](https://nx.app) (if you chose "yes").

+{% callout type="note" title="Familiar with Turborepo?" %}
-> If you are familiar with Turborepo, check out [this guide](/guides/turbo-and-nx).
-At this point, Nx can do anything
-> Turbo can, and much more.
+If you are familiar with Turborepo, check out [this guide](/guides/turbo-and-nx).
+At this point, Nx can do anything Turbo can, and much more.
+{% /callout %}

 ## What You Get Right Away